Richard Rushall: Business

-While in Rangoon, Rushall met and married Charlotte Sarah Trype (1882-1933)—the daughter of the local station manager—and settled in the city in 1908 with his second wife and their three daughters: Ella Irene (born 1905), Charlotte Mary (1907-1963), and Cecelia.
-Whilst there, he resigned from the Irrawaddy Flotilla Company and, in 1906, founded Rushall & Co.
+While in Rangoon, Rushall met Charlotte Sarah Trype (1882-1933), the daughter of the local station manager.
+The couple married on 27 July 1902 at the Presbyternian Church in Rangoon, in a service officiated by Rev. Alexander Forbes Adam Moir M.A.
+Four years later, Rushall resigned from the Irrawaddy Flotilla Company and, that same year, founded Rushall & Co.
 Ltd., a stevedoring and contracting business located at 121 Judah Ezekiel Street (now Thein Phyu Road) next to the docks of the city.
 The company employed between 3,000 and 4,000 men.